ckozlov-ASR/wikijs_css_themes/README.md

 ## Installation

-Copy the contents of the theme CSS file into the Wiki.js CSS override area:
+Copy / paste the contents of the CSS file into the Wiki.js CSS override area:
 ```text
 Administration → Theme → CSS Override
 ```
-Then save and refresh the browser.
+Click "Apply" - refresh the browser.

 ## What this theme addresses